By James DeRuvo (doddleNEWS)

 The latest MacBook Pro isn’t much help either, since it’s not as fast as his current MacPro.
 That doesn’t stop him from using them, mind you, just that they’re slow when rendering out 4K video.
 Bloom doesn’t think the iMac Pro for him, since it can’t be upgraded.
-With a $13,000 plus price tag, that’s a pricey investment to make every few years.
+With a $13,000 plus price tag for a similar setup, that’s a pricey investment to make every few years.

 So after thinking about switching to PC for quite some time, Bloom has built a new system that’s a third of the cost of the iMac Pro and almost twice as fast.
 Built around MSI’s X299 SLI plus motherboard and the Intel’s Cadillac processor, the i9-7900X, Bloom spent just $4,000, which included a new copy of Windows 10 Pro.
 He also added a 1TB Crucial SSD and an array of Western Digital 6TB spinning drives.
 That’s quite a high performance beast if you ask me.

 “How did it feel compared to the Mac Pro?
 Well, it felt the same.
 And that made the transition rather easily.”